OMA’s Shohei Shigematsu Redesigns Sotheby’s New York Headquarters

 Back in 2016, the distinguished auction house was set on relocating from its longtime Upper East Side home, a block-long behemoth composed of glass and granite that was designed in the 1980s and later expanded skyward.
-At the last moment, however, Sotheby’s CEO Tad Smith asked the prospective architects if they could do a quick sketch of how they might reconfigure the existing space, giving them a list of everything that wasn’t working.
-“I think his intention was to prove that we had to move,” recalls Allan Schwartzman, the company’s chairman of the Fine Art Division.
-“But it was actually a really interesting exercise in relearning what this buildings.”
+At the last moment, however, Sotheby’s CEO, Tad Smith, asked the prospective architects if they could do a quick sketch of how they might reconfigure the existing space, giving them a list of everything that wasn’t working.
+“I think his intention was to prove that we had to move,” recalls Allan Schwartzman, the company’s chairman of the fine art division.
+“But it was actually a really interesting exercise in relearning what this building is.”

 The goal, as Smith says, was “to have great space on every floor so that there wasn’t a hierarchy, and we wanted to have a kind of flexibility where any particular sale could be installed in any specific space, depending on the property that that department has sourced for this particular season.”

 One of the architects who created a scheme was OMA’s Shohei Shigematsu, who is also one of Galerie‘s Creative Minds.
 “Shohei put everything we were looking for in a blender and came up with the vision for these four floors,” says Smith.
 That vision unlocked the potential of the building by reconfiguring some 40 public galleries to provide additional exhibition space and removing ceilings to create double-height rooms.
 Needless to say, Sotheby’s was sold on the idea and scrapped its plans to move.